CloudLabs-MOC/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 ## Task 1: Open the cloned folder in Visual Studio Code.

+In this task, you will open the cloned project folder in **Visual Studio Code** to access and work with the lab files.
+This setup ensures that all necessary files and dependencies are available for the exercises ahead.

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).

     ![Visual Studio Code Icon](./images/vscode.png)